 Now you're ready to use L-Edit.
 First, create your final cell.
 Under the Cell menu, select New (or just type 'n'), and enter a name for the cell (for your main cell, I would call it something like 'MAIN' or 'FINAL').
 Click on the layer you would like to use.
 By selecting one of the shapes from the menu at the top, you can begin drawing - you will mostly use the rectangle tool.
 Draw a shape using each layer.
 To select one of your shapes, select the pointer tool and click on the shape.
 To move, stretch, or edit a shape, hold down on the Alt key while you click on the shape.
 You can cut, copy, paste, and delete objects just like in any other Windows program.
 To hide an entire layer, hold down on the Alt key and click on that layer in the layer menu.
-To navigate, use the arrow keys (\leftarrow , \rightarrow , \uparrow , \downarrow).
+To navigate, use the arrow keys ( $\leftarrow$ , $\rightarrow$ , $\uparrow$ , $\downarrow$ ).
 To zoom in or out, click on the plus (+) or minus (-) key.
 To move to the center of your cell and display the entire cell within the display window, click on the 'Home' key, located in the upper right hand corner of most keyboards.

 Notice that the position of your cursor relative to the center marker of the cell is given in the menus above your cell (move the cursor and you'll see the position change).
+Again, 1 L-Edit unit corresponds to 0.5 microns, since we specified that in the beginning.
 Now, click on the 'q' key.
 Notice that the cursor position has reset to [0,0,0].
 Now move the cursor, and then click 'q' again, and it switches back to the original mode.